Greening the Curriculum

 Greening the curriculum means ensuring that students are capable of taking on the 21st century challenges of global warming and climate change (the most serious threat ever to face humanity), social inequities, unsustainable lifestyles, and the urgent need to switch to a renewable energy-based economy.

-Please!
-Take advantage of my good fortune.
-I had the opportunity to become the the Coordinator of Environmental and Sustainability Programs at an independent school in Toronto (Canada), and that gave me the (much coveted) time and resources to research and map out a holistic way of greening the curriculum for my school and now yours.
+Please take advantage of my good fortune.
+I had the opportunity to become the Coordinator of Environmental and Sustainability Programs at an independent school in Toronto (Canada), and that gave me the (much coveted) time and resources to research and map out a holistic way of greening the curriculum for my school — and now yours.

-- who grasp the science of global warming and the current
+- who grasp the science of the greenhouse effect and global warming and the current

 and impending impacts of climate change